-4-H SHEEP SKILLATHON at THE BIG E OCTOBER 2,2021
+4-H SHEEP SKILLATHON

-All delegates present at The Big E October 2, 2021 are eligible to participate in the skillathon.
+All delegates MUST participate in the skillathon.
 Indicate on the entry form if you require accommodations to participate.
 The skillathon will cover various topics from these sources as well as sections on herding & guarding dogs and diseases of sheep.
 Sheep supply catalogs, breed information, Ohio State Learning Lab & Supplements and the Ohio State University Extension Sheep Resource Handbook for Market and Breeding Projects, Publication #4-H 194R which can be ordered through Ohio State University Extension,